 Current Scheduling of Surveys

-When the Course Student Experience Surveys are Open
+How to Complete the Student Experience Surveys

 Students are notified via their UO email when the online system opens and are sent reminders during the survey period.
 You must have a UO email account set up or you will not receive these reminder emails.

-Students log into the course survey system through DuckWeb, and then pass securely through a portal to the CollegeNet servers, where their Survey data is gathered and maintained per faculty legislation.
+Students log into the course survey system through DuckWeb, and then pass securely through a portal to the CollegeNET servers, where their Survey data is gathered and maintained per faculty legislation.
 Anonymity is protected, and access to the results tightly controlled through security permissions per faculty legislation.

 During the survey period, students who have not completed or opted out of (declined) each of their course surveys are sent an email reminder, asking that they log in and finish their surveys.
 Courses that have not yet been evaluated are listed in the email reminders.
 Student can also view incomplete surveys in DuckWeb.